GoldenCoqui/GoldenCoqui.github.io/_posts/2024-05-10-helloworld.md

 ## What is the About Tab?

 If you're an employer, feel free to check out my About tab, where you'll find a summary of my work history, accomplishments, college history, and more.
-You can also download my resume from that page.
 My contact information will be at the bottom of the page as well.

 ## What is the Categories Tab?